m1k1o/neko-rooms/docs/lables.md

 # custom labels

-You can add custom lables for every room.
+You can add custom labels for every room.

 Example: Expose port 3000 from every room under `3000-(room-name)`: